jacobtomlinson/website/content/posts/2019/2019-12-05-creating-github-actions-in-go.md

 Now that we have created our Action and verified that it works as expected we can publish it to the Marketplace so other folks can find it.

 Technically anyone could use our Action right now, we have already used it ourselves in our integration test.
-But the `master` branch is a moving target and folks don't want to hunt through GitHub for unpublished Actions.
+But the `master` branch is a moving target and we want to make it a little easier for folks to find it.

-To resolve both of these issues we need to do a GitHub release.
-We can do this the usual way through the releases page, but GitHub has already detected that we have written an Action and has included a prompt to on our repo.
-So let's click "Draft a release" button on the "Publish this Action to Marketplace" dialog.
+To publish it we need to do a GitHub release.
+We can do this the usual way through the releases page, but GitHub may have already detected that we have written an Action and  included a prompt to on our repo.
+Click the "Draft a release" button on the "Publish this Action to Marketplace" dialog or head to the releases page and click it from there.

 ![Draft a release](https://i.imgur.com/P3b7Xl2.png)